Efficient and Universal Watermarking for LLM-Generated Code Detection: Introduction

 \IEEEPARstart{L}{arge} language models (LLMs)~\citep{llm-survey} mark a milestone in the progress of artificial intelligence (AI) and prompt a variety of applications~\citep{summary-application}, one of which is code generation.
 Multiple LLMs, such as ChatGPT~\citep{openai2023chatgpt} and Qwen2.5-Coder~\citep{hui2024qwen2}, are widely adopted for code generation.
 While LLMs improve programmers' productivity significantly, they can be misused as well.
 For instance, \citet{malware-generation} showed how an attacker could use ChatGPT to construct ransomware.
 In addition, students may dishonestly leverage LLMs to generate programming assignments.
 For accountability, it is an urgent need to detect whether a piece of code is AI-generated.

 Existing efforts on detecting AI-generated content mostly focus on text~\cite{zhao2025sok} and are broadly categorized into two groups.
 The first group includes passive detectors~\citep{detect-gpt,bao2024fast,hu2023radar,gptzero} which build binary classifiers to distinguish between AI-generated and human-written text.
-The second group focuses on watermarking~\citep{watermark-for-llm,zhaoprovable,liu2024adaptive,christ2024undetectable,zhang2024remark,dathathri2024scalable}, which actively embeds hidden `patterns' (a.k.a.~watermarks) into AI-generated text, and determines whether given text is generated based on the presence of the pattern.
-As a pioneering approach, \citet{watermark-for-llm} propose WLLM (Watermarking LLMs) which splits a vocabulary into green and red tokens and softly promotes the green ones during text generation.
-Since the split of tokens is random and unknown to adversaries, a given piece of text can be concluded AI-generated if only green tokens are present.
+The second group focuses on watermarking~\citep{watermark-for-llm,giboulot2024watermax,zhaoprovable,liu2024adaptive,christ2024undetectable,zhang2024remark,dathathri2024scalable}, which actively embeds hidden `patterns' (a.k.a.~watermarks) into AI-generated text, and determines whether given text is generated based on the presence of the pattern.
+As the state-of-the-art approaches, \citet{watermark-for-llm} propose WLLM (Watermarking LLMs), which splits a vocabulary into ‘green’ and ‘red’ tokens and softly promotes the ‘green’ ones during text generation, thereby a given piece of text can be concluded AI-generated if abundant ‘green’ tokens are present. \citet{giboulot2024watermax} propose WaterMax, which embeds watermarks by generating multiple candidate text chunks from an LLM and selecting the candidates that maximize a predefined test statistic, and then detects the watermark by evaluating the same statistic on given text.

-In comparison to text, detecting AI-generated code based on watermarking remains an emerging task, with state-of-the-art efforts extending from WLLM. \citet{who-wrote} propose a selective watermarking technique via entropy thresholding called SWEET, which prompts green tokens only at positions with high entropy, so as to preserve the utility of AI-generated code.
-Further, \citet{kim2025marking} propose a syntax token preserving watermarking approach called STONE, which extends SWEET and further improves the utility of code.
+In comparison to text, detecting AI-generated code based on watermarking remains an emerging task, with state-of-the-art approaches extending from WLLM. \citet{who-wrote} propose a selective watermarking technique via entropy thresholding named SWEET, which prompts ‘green’ tokens only at positions with high entropy, so as to preserve the utility of AI-generated code.
+Further, \citet{kim2025marking} propose a syntax token preserving watermarking approach named STONE, which extends SWEET and further improves the utility of code.
 In addition, some other code watermarking efforts~\citep{guan2024codeip,ning2024mcgmark,llm-ip,codemark,yang2024srcmarker} focusing on diverse tasks such as protecting LLM APIs, are not suitable for the task of AI-generated code detection.

 However, existing efforts are far from ideal.
 First, the state-of-the-art approaches demonstrate limited accuracy in detecting LLM-generated code (as our empirical evidence in Section~\ref{sec:experiment}).
 Second, the LLM manipulation-based watermarking strategies present significant time and memory consumption, which slows down LLM code generation.
 Third, they are restricted by open-source LLMs, lacking universality, and thus cannot adapt to LLM updates and optimizations.